Interior analysis, stretched technique and bubbling geometries: Stretched technique and corresponding solutions in Fourier space

-Here $\left\vert \Omega \right\rangle $ is a reference state, which can also be a vacuum state e.g. $\left\vert 0\right\rangle \ $as a special case.
-The $ \Lambda _{n,m}$ is coherent state amplitude and eigenvalue of $a_{n,m}$ on the coherent states. $a_{n,m}^{\dagger }$ adds a column of length $n$ to YT$ _{1}$ and a column of length $m$ to YT$_{2}$.
-The $a_{n,m}^{\dagger }$ is analogous to the product of two determinant operators or subdeterminant operators with lengths $n$ and $m$.
-These can be viewed as the generalization of the coherent states in \cite{Balasubramanian:2018yjq}.
-By the Berry curvature formalism, the symplectic form is

-One can perform canonical transformations by changes of variables, to the symplectic forms, and other symplectic forms using equivalent operator-bases are equivalent to this symplectic form, by canonical transformations.
+The symplectic forms can be written in other operator bases.
 The symplectic forms constructed by different bases, including operator bases and geometric bases \cite{Grant:2005qc,Maoz:2005nk,Balasubramanian:2018yjq}, can be transformed to each other by changes of variables and canonical transformations.
-These are equivalent to the symplectic form derived from gravity side, by a canonical transformation.

-Further, we consider deformations around this distribution, which are $ \delta u_{0}(z)$, and we analyzed them in \ref{sec 5 3 1}.
-The deformed density $u_{0}(z)+\delta u_{0}(z)$ is a general distribution with general variations.
+To describe the superstar microstates, it is natural to use states labeled by the density function, as exposited in \cite{Balasubramanian:2005mg} and more recently in \cite{Balasubramanian:2018yjq} in relation to eigenstate thermalization hypothesis, among many other important aspects.
+We consider a coarse density $u_{0}$.
+Further, we consider deformations around this distribution, which are $\delta u_{0}$, and we analyzed them in Sec. \ref {sec 5 3 1}.
+The deformed density is $u_{0}+\delta u_{0}$, with general variations.

-The dilation of white regions decreases the density for the black regions, and squeezing of white regions increases the density for the black regions, as they are complementary regions as explained in Sec.
+The change of density, is related to the dilation and squeezing of white regions.
+The dilation of white regions decreases the density of the black regions, and vice versa, the squeezing of white regions increases the density of the black regions, as they are complementary regions as explained in Sec.
 2. Now, dilation of white regions is related to adding YT columns.

-Denote $c_{1,i},c_{2,i}\ $as the number of columns with length $i$, for the 2 YTs respectively. $a_{n,m}^{\dagger }$ adds a column of length $n$ to YT$ _{1}$ and a column of length $m$ to YT$_{2}$.
+Denote $c_{1,i},c_{2,i}\ $as the numbers of columns with length $i$, for the two YTs respectively. $a_{n,m}^{\dagger }$ adds a column of length $n$ to YT$ _{1}$ and a column of length $m$ to YT$_{2}$.
 These operations make shape deformations of the two YTs.
-Let\ $x$ label rows, $y_{1},y_{2}$ label columns, \cite{Balasubramanian:2005mg,Balasubramanian:2018yjq}.
+Let\ $x$ label rows, $y_{1},y_{2}$ label columns.
+The ideas have been introduced in \cite {Balasubramanian:2005mg,Balasubramanian:2018yjq}.
 The typical tableaux are described by the shape functions $y_{1}(x),y_{2}(x)$, and the slopes are the derivatives,